Our law firm is handling baby food autism lawsuits in all 50 states.

 Several potential locations for the combined case are being considered: the District of Nevada (hosting two pending actions), the Northern District of California (with three actions), the Central District of California (two actions), and the Eastern District of Louisiana, where the earliest lawsuit related to this matter, Watkins et al. v.
 Nurture LLC, was filed.

-The motion also suggests that the Watkins case, which is already set for trial on August 12, 2024, should not be included in this consolidated process due to its advanced stage.
+The motion also suggests that the Watkins case, already set for trial on August 12, 2024, should not be included in this consolidated process due to its advanced stage.
 Plaintiffs are desperate to get one of these cases before a jury.
 That is what would really kickstart this litigation.

 January 23, 2024 – New Toxic Metal Baby Food Lawsuit